Lou Menchell: Career

 Menchell continued to use his Jewish religion as an advantage throughout his career.
 Thinking critically about Jewish or “Yiddish” humor, it can be categorized as “one of self-criticism or inwardly directed ridicule.”
 Menchell demonstrates this stereotyped humor in many of his comic songs such as 1954’s “All I Want for Chanukah is Marilyn Monroe.”
 Menchell jokingly uses lyrics such as “If you wanna make me look good/ And show I’m not just John Doe/ Well all I want for Hanukah is Marilyn Monroe” and “If you wanna raise my prestige/And let me show that I’m no schmo/ Well all I want for Hanukah is Marilyn Monroe.”
 In a 1955 issue of Billboard, the song gets an honorable mention for being on the spotlight and is described as a “Yiddish type piece of material that is cleverly written and neatly performed.
 [The song] Could do business in major population centers where there is a large Yiddish clientele for disk shops.
 It is also important to note that Lou Menchell credits The Mambonicks as a featured artist in this song.
 Mambonicks were a “toned down version of mambo, without acrobatics and was taught at dance studios, resort hotels, and nightclubs.
 Mambo allowed the opportunity for people of different ethnicities and socio-economic backgrounds to dance as one and it is said to have brought Afro-Americans, Irish, Italians, and Jews together.
 By incorporating his own version of Mambonicks, Menchell is reaching a wider audience and attempting to target more than just his typical Jewish people.
 Menchell continues to incorporate Yiddish humor in songs such as “She Was Out With A Mambo,” which is a “parody on the Vaughn Monroe click.
 Through Menchell’s songs and humor he has reached a wide audience and made a name for himself in the rise of comedy.

 Personal life

 Lou Menchell married Vicki Stuart, a British music-hall singer.
-Together, they had two children, son Ivan--a Hollywood producer known for The Nanny--was born in November of 1960 and Son Roland who is a financial planner living in Los Angeles, their son Andrew died from crib death at ten weeks old in 1967.
+Together, they had two children, son Ivan--a Hollywood producer known for The Nanny--was born in November of 1960 and Son Roland who is living in Los Angeles, their son Andrew died from crib death at ten weeks old in 1967.